finbourne/lusid-sdk-java/sdk/docs/LegalEntitiesApi.md

     LegalEntitiesApi apiInstance = new LegalEntitiesApi(defaultClient);
     String idTypeScope = "idTypeScope_example"; // String | Scope of the legal entity identifier type.
     String idTypeCode = "idTypeCode_example"; // String | Code of the legal entity identifier type.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the people.
 Defaults to the current LUSID   system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the people.
 Defaults to return the latest version   of each people if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing legal entities from a previous call to list legal entities.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt, sortBy  and asAt fields must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\"
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys or identifier types (as property keys) from the \"LegalEntity\" domain   to include for each legal entity, or from any domain that supports relationships to decorate onto related entities.
 These take the format {domain}/{scope}/{code} e.g. \"LegalEntity/ContactDetails/Address\".
     List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto each portfolio in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      PagedResourceListOfLegalEntity result = apiInstance.listLegalEntities(idTypeScope, idTypeCode, effectiveAt, asAt, page, limit, filter, sortBy, propertyKeys, relationshipDefinitionIds);
+      PagedResourceListOfLegalEntity result = apiInstance.listLegalEntities(idTypeScope, idTypeCode)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .page(page)
+            .limit(limit)
+            .filter(filter)
+            .sortBy(sortBy)
+            .propertyKeys(propertyKeys)
+            .relationshipDefinitionIds(relationshipDefinitionIds)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling LegalEntitiesApi#listLegalEntities");